Ben McAdams

 Benjamin Michael McAdams (born December 5, 1974) is an American politician and attorney who served as the U.S. representative from Utah's 4th congressional district from 2019 to 2021.
-During that time, he was the only Democratic member of Utah's congressional delegation.
+McAdams is the Democratic nominee for Utah's 1st congressional district for the 2026 election.

 From 2013 to 2019, he served as mayor of Salt Lake County, and from 2009 to 2012, he was the Utah state senator from the 2nd district, which includes Salt Lake City, South Salt Lake, and a portion of West Valley.
 McAdams was elected to Congress in 2018, narrowly defeating two-term Republican incumbent Mia Love.
 In 2020, McAdams ran for reelection, but he lost to Republican challenger Burgess Owens.
-He is the most recent Democrat to represent Utah in Congress.
+He is the most recent Democrat to represent Utah in Congress, and during his tenure, was the only Democratic member of Utah's congressional delegation.

-McAdams is currently running in the 2026 election for Utah's newly formed 1st District.

 Early life and education

 McAdams was born in West Bountiful, Utah.
 He has a bachelor's degree in political science from the University of Utah and a J.D. with honors from Columbia Law School.
 At Columbia, McAdams was a member of the Columbia Human Rights Law Review.